lutowolk/generator-bro/docs/usage.md

         return context
 ```

 Also generator create urlpatterns and base templates for your views.
+After

-After generator complete your works you can run django server and check that
+generator complete your works you can run django server and check that views works.
-views works.

-For more information about this generator read this [section]().
+With generator you can create next generic views:

+### ListView

+For create this view run command with option `--list`.
+With this option you can
+set option `--paginate` this option given integer number and setting for views
+count items per page, by default value is 5.

+For this view will be created **template: model_name_list.html**

+### DetailView

+For create this view run command with option `--detail`.

+For this view will be created **template: model_name_detail.html**

+### CreateView

+For create this view run command with option `--create`.
+For create view and
+update view will be created empty model form class **ModelNameForm**.

+For this view will be created **template: model_name_form.html**

+### UpdateView

+For create this view run command with option `--update`.

+For this view will be created **template: model_name_form.html**

+### DeleteView

+For create this view run command with option `--del`.